 Negative screening policy.
-The Fund applies investment restrictions rules at time of purchase on a pre-trade basis in portfolio management systems to prohibit investment in companies or issuers based on the exclusion criteria.
+The Fund applies investment restrictions rules at time of purchase on a pre-trade basis in portfolio management systems to prohibit investment in corporate or sovereign issuers based on the exclusion criteria.
+The portfolio also undergoes post-trade compliance checks.